-Luxury, not what everybody thinks
+Luxury, not obvious

 Pistorius has let us all down: his life was supposed to be a glorious story of moral revenge, his victories in sport a reflection of human achievement beyond imposed limits, overall the story of all of us going beyond the horizon, passing the Hercules columns.
 Well, mother nature is not very kind with us since cave times and Leopardi thought she was nothing but a horrible step-mother, anyway.
 We don’t want to read more about this appalling, tragic story, we want to forget it and recover from the deep delusion of it: it is March, Christmas time has long gone and Spring must be behind the corner for many, but not for those who spend winter time up here in the north of Europe - count me in.